What is a switch?

 This includes also taking all of the switch ports to be monitored into consideration.
 A normal port scan is usually not sufficient, as some ports may be momentarily offline during the scan and thus be excluded from the monitoring.
 These ports will go online sooner or later but if they are not manually added to the monitoring system, you will not notice them.
 Again, pre-configuration is necessary.

 Monitoring a switch therefore presents a few challenges that can be often solved by the right configuration.
-In enterprise networks it is however impractical to manually set up each of the multitude of ports across all of the switches.
+In enterprise networks it is however impractical to manually set up each of the multitude of ports across all the switches.
 Instead, a monitoring solution that works with a rule-based configuration can show its strength in switch port management.
 Rules enable the administrator to define a policy for monitoring in a few simple steps and then to monitor only the error rate of all access ports, for example.
-Network monitoring with Checkmk is rules-based and fits as the right solution to the challenges of switch and port monitoring.
+Network monitoring with Checkmk is rule-based and fits as the right solution to the challenges of switch and port monitoring.

 FAQ